-As of December 31, 2022, the average number of employees of the Fund is 3.
+As of December 31, 2023, the average number of employees of the Fund is 3.

 CO "CF "WORLD.
 UKRAINE.
-POLOHY" is a Ukrainian fund which goals are to provide charitable assistance to internally displaced persons and persons who are on the temporarily occupied territories or in the combat zone of Polohy Raion in Zaporizhzhia Oblast.
+POLOHY" is a Ukrainian fund which goals are to provide charitable assistance to internally displaced persons and persons who are on the territories or in the combat zone of Polohy Raion in Zaporizhzhia Oblast; assistance to the population living in the areas affected by Kakhovka HPP explosion caused by the military of the russian federation on 06.06.2023.
 Also, to individuals, territorial communities, non-profit organisations, and legal entities of private law and public law in the above areas, as well as these areas development and support in the public interests.